ipab-slmc/exotica/exotica/doc/Quickstart.rst

 	(sol, prob)=exo.Initializers.loadXMLFull(exo.Setup.getPackagePath('exotica')+'/resources/configs/ik_solver_demo.xml')

-which contains a description of the robot, the problem and solver we are using as well as any [task maps - add link](add link).
+which contains a description of the robot, the problem and solver we are using as well as any task maps.
 The `exo.Initializers.loadXMLFull` command returns the details of the problem and solver, which then need to be sent to EXOTica:

 .. code:: python
 	problem = exo.Setup.createProblem(prob)